Passing on Credit Card Fees to Customers? Here’s How to Do It Legally in 2023

 Be honest

 In the case of surcharging, it is a legal requirement that signage is installed in-store to notify customers.
-These signs come from the credit card companies and must be displayed at the entry and terminal.
+These signs come from credit card companies and must be displayed at the entry and terminal.

 Merchants should apply the same transparency for cash discounting, minimum spending, and convenience fees.
 Put up signage so that customers aren’t surprised at the register.